-The bottom of the slow cooker gets lined with thick slices of onion, which serves as a rack to elevate the turkey breast so it doesn’t sit in a bunch of liquid.
+Line the bottom of the slow cooker with thick slices of onion, which serves as a rack to elevate the turkey breast so it doesn’t sit in a bunch of liquid.
 You want your onion slices to be about 1 inch thick.
 As a bonus, the onion flavors the cooking liquid which forms the base of the gravy.

 Slow cooker turkey breast tips

 - I’ve used a half breast here, but you can use a whole breast if you’re serving more people.
 Simply double the amount of the seasoned butter and proceed with the recipe.
 You will also need to increase the cook time.